 Under the ACA, employers face the risk of incurring new penalties related to the coverage they offer.
 Our interactive tools can help you assess your exposure to these penalties and determine strategies to minimize your risk.

 Want to know about benefit changes at a glance?
 Grab a monthly or quarterly newsletter filled with concise summaries of rule changes and you’ll be caught up in no time.

 When is the last time you reviewed your employee handbook?
-We can provide a customized, comprehensive employee handbook that includes dozens of essential workplace policies.
+We can provide a customized, comprehensive employee handbook that includes dozens of Broker workplace policies.

 Are you interested in exploring plan design changes or additions?
 We provide an encyclopedic collection of reference materials for you to explore with ease, including:

 Compliance doesn’t stop at benefits plan rules, and neither do we.
 We have several tools in place to help your HR department, including:

 Navigating the ever-changing world of employee benefits can be difficult, costly and at times, confusing.
 In a world of complacent brokers with reactive service, it can be down right frustrating.
 We started ThinkTank to be the antidote for the typical broker.
 Think of us as your "un-broker."
 A nimble and motivated group looking out for your best interests, with a full spectrum of benefit consulting services.